qouteall/immptl/docs/wiki/Portal-Customization.md

 - Make the portal to damage the entities that cross this portal: `/portal set_portal_nbt {commandsOnTeleported:["/effect give @s minecraft:instant_damage 1"]}`

+- Sculpt the portal using blocks `/portal shape sculpt`

+- Reset the portal shape `/portal sha`

 [See All Portal-Targeted Commands](./Commands-Reference#portal-targeted-commands)

 [Portal Attributes](./Portal-Attributes)